“Franchise Goals” Written by Marsha Kelly

 Finally, we value your input!
 What other goals did you use to have a successful first year?
 Please comment below and share your own thoughts and experiences with us.

-(The author of this guest post, Marsha Kelly, sold her first business for more than a million dollars.
-She has shared hard-won experiences as a successful serial entrepreneur on her Best4Businesses blog, where she also regularly posts business tips, ideas and suggestions, as well as product reviews, for business readers.
-As a serial entrepreneur who has done “time” in corporate America, Marsha has learned what products and services really work well in business today.
-You can learn from her experiences to build your business.)
+(Marsha Kelly sold her first business for more than a million dollars.
+Marsha shares her hard-won experiences as a successful entrepreneur on her small business blog https://best4businesses.com.
+Also, Marsha regularly posts at Writerzone.net business tips, startup ideas and marketing suggestions as well as product reviews for her business readers.
+A self-confessed serial entrepreneur, Marsha has done ‘time’ in corporate America and has learned what products and services work well for today’s entrepreneurs and small businesses.)